headless-axolotl/interprebear/README.md

 | `%`       | Swap the integer the bear holds in its mouth with the one in its paw. | |
 | `=`       | Set the integer the bear holds in its mouth to the selected integer in its basket. | Set the selected integer in the bear's basket to the one the bear holds in its mouth. |
 | `;`       | Append the integer the bear holds in its mouth to the end of the dynamic array. | Pop the last integer in the dynamic array if the length of the array is at least 2. |

+Any other character is considered "None" and removed from the input.
+If the lines of the file to be interpreted are "jagged" empty cells should be appended to each line so that the area the bear explores is rectangular in nature.

 After a better error handling is written for the interpreter the stop conditions will be described better.